 In both cases, the products stayed the same.
 The only thing that changed was branding and consequently, the customer’s perception of the company and its products.
 Thus, if your brand is slowing down its pace, perhaps it is out of date and needs some fresh air.

-The best decision a new business could make is to ask an expert in the field for help.
+The best decision a new business could make is to ask an expert in the complete branding service field for help – and rest assured that you’ll have your branding done right.
 It means a capable agency that is able to conduct quality research of the market and competitors.
-After that – create a unique brand identity that stands out at first sight, and then – make and execute a working strategy on its development.
+After that – create a unique brand identity that stands out at first sight, and then – make and execute a working strategy on its development for ultimate brand disruption.